SoftwareHeritage/swh-graphql/docs/design.rst

 - Add the type in the schema
 - Add a field along with arguments in the parent type connecting to the newly added type.
 - Add the cost associated.
-Mulipliers can be used if needed.
+Multipliers can be used if needed.
 - Add the resolver class using the right base class and override the required function/s.
 - Add a backend function (if necessary) to fetch data
 - Connect the route in ``resolvers.resolvers.py``